lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 Post about your DP0 investigations in the `Data Preview 0 <https://community.lsst.org/c/support/dp0>`_ category of the Community Forum, so Rubin Observatory staff can see how users are doing science with the RSP.

-Extend the Benefits of DP0 in the Science Community
+Extend the benefits of DP0 in the science community
 ---------------------------------------------------

 **Join an LSST Science Collaboration.**